isomerpages/moe-acsi/_the-acsi-experience/Integrated Programme/Curriculum Overview.md

 Advanced Mathematics

-In addition to the curriculum subjects, students will be engaged in the elementary Theory of Knowledge (eTOK) course, an Individualised Study Option (ISO) and the Creativity, activity, service (CAS) experience.
+In addition to the curriculum subjects, students will be engaged in the Discipline of Thought (DOT) course, an Individualised Study Option (ISO) and the Creativity, Activity, Service (CAS) experience.
 These have been specially designed to provide coherence with the International Baccalaureate Diploma Programme (IBDP) where the Theory of Knowledge (TOK) course, the Extended Essay (EE) and CAS form the core of the IB curriculum model.

 ***